ENG9MANAR9SC/Spotify-api-app/README.md

 ## 4 create migration &  models

-## excute the command php artisan make:command spotify:import-tracks to connect with spotify and sve songs
+## excute the command php artisan make:command spotify:import-tracks to connect with spotify and save songs

 ## this connection is access for 1 hour